 We like the light conditioning polymers in TRESemmé Thick & Full Shampoo and Thick & Full Conditioner, which are specifically tailored for fine and thin hair.
-The system also has glycerol that binds water and hair proteins to plump strands and encourage volume!
+The system also has glycerol that binds water and hair proteins to plump strands and encourages volume!

 8. Invest in the right styling products for thicker hair.